kelu124/echomods/Worklog.md

 * Added something about [the S3 probe](/loftus/source/s3/)

-* @todo Adding the descs for modules and power needs
+* @done Adding the descs for modules and power needs
-* @todo Removing double Autogen tags
+* @done Removing double Autogen tags
 * @todo Main readme as TPL
 * @todo DICOM rest of images